 When the Billing Amount is Valid/Correct

-If the card issuer comes to the conclusion that the bill was indeed correct, they should inform the consumer in writing, detailing how much he/she owes and why.
+If the card issuer comes to the conclusion that the bill was indeed correct, then they should inform the consumer in writing, detailing how much he/she owes and why.
 The creditor can attach documentation that supports their position.

 If unsatisfied with the outcome, the consumer has up to ten days to challenge the findings.
-The creditor can then commence a process of collecting the disputed amount, and report the consumer as delinquent for failing to pay the owed bills.
+The creditor can then commence a process of collecting the disputed amount and report the consumer as delinquent for failing to pay the owed bills.

 When the Creditor is Non-Compliant with FCBA Guidelines

 In the event that the creditor fails in meeting any of the timelines set by the Fair Credit Billing Act, they cannot collect the disputed bill amount regardless of whether they found the billing correct or incorrect.
 Also, if the creditor fails to honor the FCBA settlement procedures, they are prevented from collecting the disputed amount.

 An example of such a scenario is when the creditor acknowledges the receipt of the complaint letter from the consumer after the allowed timeline has elapsed.
 Even if the billing turns out to be correct, they still cannot collect the disputed billing amount.